 - Posterior cruciate ligament (PCL) – The PCL travels from the posterior of the tibia to the anterior of the femur and wraps around the ACL, preventing the tibia from moving backwards on the knee.
 It is the largest and strongest ligament in the knee joint and is not frequently injured.

 - Medial collateral ligament (MCL) – The MCL is a band that runs between the inner surfaces of the tibia and femur and prevents the knee from collapsing inwards.

 - Lateral collateral ligament (LCL) – The LCL is located on the outer surface of the femur and fibula on the outside of the knee joint.
 The LCL resists impact from the knee’s inner surface and prevents the knee from collapsing outwards.

 The cruciate ligaments (ACL and PCL) are responsible for controlling the back and forth motion of the knee joint, while the collateral ligaments (MCL and LCL) are responsible for controlling the sideways motion of the knee.

 The remaining structures that compose knee anatomy are the tendons and muscles.
 The quadriceps tendon connects the front thigh muscles to the patella.
 The patellar tendon stretches from the patella to the shinbone.
 Both muscles allow the knee joint to extend and become straight.

 Since the knee joint is such as complex joint in the human body, it is prone to injuries from a fall, sports collision, overuse, a degenerative condition or automobile accident.
 Common knee injuries include:

-For more information on knee anatomy, or for additional resources on causes of knee joint injuries, please contact the Vail, Aspen and Denver, Colorado orthopedic office of knee specialist Dr. Matthew Provencher.
+For more information on knee anatomy, or for additional resources on causes of knee joint injuries, please contact the Vail, Aspen, Colorado Springs and Denver, Colorado orthopedic office of knee specialist Dr. Matthew Provencher.